Higher rights of audience

-Yes.
-As there is no experience or mandatory training requirement, if you decide to take the assessment you must be able to demonstrate the required practical advocacy skills.
 It is recommended that you should have, at the very least, completed and passed the advocacy module of the LPC before attempting the assessment(s).
 You will be able to apply for your higher rights of audience when you have been admitted as a solicitor.

 This information will enable us to assess which (if any) assessments you will need to take to be able to gain higher rights of audience as an REL or (once admitted) as a solicitor in England and Wales.

-No. However, you may decide that you need to undertake some additional training which will be offered by assessment organisations.
+However, you may decide that you need to undertake some additional training which will be offered by assessment organisations.
 Alternatively, you may feel that you have gained sufficient experience to be able to pass the advocacy assessment.
 This will be for you to decide.

 The assessment will test all parts of the standards for either the criminal or civil award.
 This will include procedure, evidence and ethics and an advocacy assessment by way of a case study or simulation.
 Candidates will be assessed separately for the civil award or the criminal award.

-No. Provided you are admitted as a solicitor and have passed the advocacy assessment, you can make an application.
+Provided you are admitted as a solicitor and have passed the advocacy assessment, you can make an application.

-No. You can register with an assessment organisation to take the assessment.
+You can register with an assessment organisation to take the assessment.
 Once you have passed the assessment, you may submit your application for your award.